The Chinese Revolution of 1949 (Part-3)

 Founding of Chinese Communist Party:

-Voytinskii was assisted in this organizational work by the Soviet government’s proclamation that it would give up the old Russian privileges in China.
+- Voytinskii was assisted in this organizational work by the Soviet government’s proclamation that it would give up the old Russian privileges in China.
 In particular, the Soviet government promised to return the Chinese Eastern Railway (a branch of the Trans-Siberian railway) to China.
-Though this promise was not implemented, it made Chinese authorities more friendly to Moscow and allowed some travel between China and Soviet Russia.
+Though this promise was not implemented, it made Chinese authorities more friendly to Moscow.

 CCP-KMT cooperation and Northern Expedition(1926-1928)

-The peak of CCP-KMT cooperation came in the years of the Nationalist Revolution, in 1925-27.
-This was crowned by the great campaign launched against the warlords of central China by Chiang Kai-shek in 1926.
-It was known as the Northern Expedition because he started from the south.
+- The peak of CCP-KMT cooperation came in the years of the Nationalist Revolution, in 1925-27.
+This was crowned by the great campaign launched against the warlords of central China by Chiang Kai-shek in 1926 called Northern Expedition.

 End of cooperation between the KMT and the CCP: